 Homeowners benefiting from our crawlspace encapsulation and moisture barrier liners can also see improved air quality.
 U.S. Crawlspace customers also see additional benefits by installing a dehumidifier designed for the crawl space environment.
 U.S. Pest Protection will also provide additional crawlspace and home solutions to protect your home from termites and added pest control measures.
 All of these solutions will help prevent costly damage to your home and give you a more comfortable space and protect your home.

 What is Stack Effect?

 Air is always moving between the crawlspace and inside your home.

 Even if your floor is insulated, air is still traveling throughout your house.
 The process is called the stack effect, or convection.
 During the heating season, the warmer indoor air rises up through your home and escapes at the top either through open windows, ventilation openings, or unintentional holes in ceilings, like ceiling fans and recessed lights.
 The rising warm air reduces the pressure in the base of the building, drawing cold air in through either open doors, windows, or other openings and leakage.
 During the cooling season, the stack effect is reversed, but is typically weaker due to lower temperature differences.
 As it rises, air from lower levels, including the crawl space, of your home rushes in to fill the vacuum.

 Air from your crawlspace enters your home along with everything in it.

-Odors, mold spores, and dust mite feces enter your home.
+Odors, wood destroying fungi spores, and dust mite feces enter your home.
 This can cause a variety of respiratory problems, including allergies and asthma.
 Air, often filled with more moisture, gets sucked into the crawl space from the outdoors.
-In this sense, a poorly designed crawl space acts like a bad air machine.
+In this sense, a poorly designed crawlspace acts like a bad air machine.